AdobeDocs/experience-manager-64.en/help/sites-deploying/configuring-osgi.md

 >[!NOTE]
 >
->Changes made in the web console are saved in the respository as [configuration files](#osgi-configuration-with-configuration-files).
+>Changes made in the web console are saved in the repository as [configuration files](#osgi-configuration-with-configuration-files).
 These can be included in content packages for re-use in further installations.

 >[!NOTE]
 >